MongoDB Utilities¶

 $ mongodump --host iad-mongos2.objectrocket.com:12345 -d example_db -c coll_example -u example_user -p -o backup

-- Backup documents returned by a particular query using
+- Backup documents returned by a particular query by using

 -q